saltstack-formulas/postgres-formula/README.rst

 ------------

 Installs and configures both PostgreSQL server and client with creation of various DB objects in the cluster.
+This state applies to both Linux and MacOS.

 ``postgres.client``
 -------------------

-Installs the PostgreSQL client binaries and libraries.
+Installs the PostgreSQL client binaries and libraries on Linux.

 ``postgres.manage``
 -------------------